Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 Lamentations is a set of five poems (or lyrics) that were originally sung by survivors to mourn the destruction of Jerusalem.
 Instead of blaming the invading Babylonians, these singers unanimously view the violence they've suffered as if God himself had held the sword.

 Very few parts of the Bible give space to the survivors of God's violence to speak out.
-Therefore, their lament holds a unique power to convict us of the harmful way we read the Bible.
+Therefore, their lament holds a unique power to convict us of the harmful way we read not just Lamentations, but the whole Bible.

 There are two voices in Lamentations 1